skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 ## III.
 Installing and Configuring CycleCloud

 Now that the environment is prepared, we can proceed with installing and configuring CycleCloud on the CycleCloud host VM.
-This step lays the foundation for managing and scaling HPC workloads effectively.
+This step lays the foundation for managing and scaling HPC workloads effectively(-).

 11. Installing CycleCloud and Configuring the Account: Utilize the public IP of the CycleCloud host VM to install and configure CycleCloud via the Edge browser.
 Set up an account using the WebUI.